-- 1. Close the side door/rear doors and the hood.
-Turn off the vehicle. - 2.
-Lock the vehicle in one of two ways: - Use the RKE transmitter. - After 30 seconds the alarm system will arm.
+- Close the side door/rear doors and the hood.
+Turn off the vehicle.

+- 2. Lock the vehicle in one of two ways:

+- Use the RKE transmitter.

+- With a door open, press the inside n.

+- After 30 seconds the alarm system will arm.
 Pressing on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.

-The vehicle alarm system will not arm if the doors are locked with the key or the manual door lock
+The vehicle alarm system will not arm if the doors are locked with the key or the manual door lock.